AddisMap/AddisMapME/README.md

 ## Development

-For development instructions, head ofter to (https://github.com/mapsme/omim/
+For development instructions, head to https://github.com/mapsme/omim/

 ## Authors and License